kontena/kontena/docs/core-concepts/networking.md

 ## Host Node

-A host Node is a (virtual) machine running the Docker Engine and Kontena Agent.
+A host Node is a (physical or virtual) machine running the Docker Engine and Kontena Agent.
 The Kontena Agent runs as a Docker container, and controls the Docker Engine to manage infrastructure Containers and Service Containers.

 ### Node Network Addresses